jorgegorka/svelte-firebase/README.md

 ```

 Add your Firebase configuration info to
+_src/config/settings.js_

-_src/config/firebase.js_ (If you don't have a Firebase project you can create one in the
+If you don't have a Firebase project you can create one in the
 [Firebase website](https://firebase.google.com/)

 Activate cloud firestore, storage and hosting in the Firebase console